webrecorder/behaviors/chapter2.md

 ## Setting up your file
 Once you have an idea of what you want your behavior to do, clone the webrecorder repository so that you can work locally on your computer.

-1. `mkdir webrecorder` (or skip these two steps and use an already existing directory)
+1. `mkdir webrecorder` (or skip steps 1-2 and use an already existing directory)
 2. `cd webrecorder`
 3. `git clone https://github.com/webrecorder/behaviors.git`

-Next, make a JavaScript file in the appropriate directory.

-For example, if the behavior is specific to Facebook, put the file under the Facebook directory:

-`touch webrecorder/behaviors/facebook/myBehavior.js`

 You should also download a package manager like npm, and make sure that you are using the correct version.
 ```